List of University of Kentucky buildings: Future

-One of the more recent developments on campus is the long-delayed demolition of the Kirwan–Blanding residence hall complex.
+One of the more recent developments on campus was the long-delayed demolition of the Kirwan–Blanding residence hall complex.
 While approved in 2017, demolition was delayed due to a lack of funding for work required before demolition could start, mainly asbestos removal and the rerouting of utilities located under the complex that served much of the southern half of campus.
 With funding found for the rerouting, that project began in summer 2019, and demolition began on the complex in May 2020 after rerouting was completed.
 When UK announced final demolition plans in December 2019, it indicated that most of the 14 acre site would be converted to green space, with a new 500-bed residence hall built on part of the property.
 Longer-term plans also allow for potential construction of two more residence halls on the site.
 Plans to build the new residence hall were placed on hold due to uncertainties brought on by the COVID-19 pandemic.

+The planned residence hall would eventually be approved by the UK board of trustees in December 2023, with construction starting shortly thereafter.
+The new facility will have over 640 beds.